 Member of the Tribunal since 2016.
 Admitted 1985.
 Joined Burness Paull LLP in 1989 and has been a partner since 1997.
 Practitioner in the fields of projects and construction, and harbours/ports (and previously commercial property) and an accredited Law Society specialist in both construction and arbitration and a Fellow of the Chartered Institute of Arbitrators.

 Member of the Tribunal since January 2014.
-He is currently Director of his own policy and public affairs consultancy, with a background in the drinks and retail sectors.
-Previously Director of Operational & Technical Affairs at the Scotch Whisky Association, he was more recently Interim Director of the Scottish Retail Consortium in 2009-10 and again in 2011-12.
+He is currently one of the consumer policy team at Citizens Advice Scotland.
+Previously Director of Operational & Technical Affairs at the Scotch Whisky Association, he was Interim Director of the Scottish Retail Consortium in 2009-10 and 2011-12, and then Director of his own policy and public affairs consultancy.
 Since 2009 he has been a Non-Legal Member of the First-Tier Tax Tribunal.
-He is a Trustee of the Friends of Kinneil, a local heritage group; was a Trustee of Sniffer - the Scottish sustainability and resilience knowledge broker - from 2008 to 2015; and is also a past Board member of the Scottish Business Crime Centre.
+He is a Trustee of the Friends of Kinneil, an award-winning local heritage group; was a Trustee of Sniffer - the Scottish sustainability and resilience knowledge broker - from 2008 to 2015; and is also a past Board member of the Scottish Business Crime Centre.

 Member of the Tribunal since October 2004.
 Consultant in Ayrshire firm specialising in court related matters, primarily criminal.
 Former member of the Council of the Law Society of Scotland and former Convener of Client Relations Committee.
 Past Dean of Faculty of Solicitors of Kilmarnock.